nirandiw/t3-oct-wxd-enablement/README.md

   1.2 IBM generated questions plus ATO questions: [pb-13x3-qas-ibm.xlsx](https://govteams.sharepoint.com/:x:/r/sites/atoibm/Shared%20Documents/06.%20Data/pb-13x3-qas-ibm.xlsx?d=w35d907a4b9bf46ff9a81515fd0942deb&csf=1&web=1&e=kP0ceo)
 2. Set `ref_set = pd.read_excel('../data/<your questions.xlsx>')`
 3. Run `python evaluate.py`.
 Script fetches relevant documents from Watsonx Discovery and checks if it matches with the golden reference document ID.
+4. Evalaution results are saved in the `output` folder.

 We ignore any duplicate documents retrieved and returns the total match on the deduplicated retrieved results.

+### Generate LLM answers using `answer.py`
+`answer.py` follows a simple RAG implementation of AILI, using Watsonx Discovery and watsonx.ai and stores the answers in a outputfile.

+1. Get your `deployment id` and `space id` from watsonx.ai.
+  1.1 Deployment id of your answer generate prompt.
+2. The default deployment id used for the IBM-ATO AILI PoC is set in this script.
+  2.2 Pass your deployment id in `gen_answer()`  to your space id and deployment id
+3. Set `ref_set = pd.read_excel('../<your questions>.xlsx')`
+4. Run `python answer.py`
+5. Answers generated are saved in the `output` folder.

+### Generate new questions using `questions.py`

+Generates questions for two personas (1) Public and (2) Tax professional

+To be completed

+### `update.py`

+To be completed

+### `utils.py`

+To be completed